Kanchipuram: Etymology

 Kanchipuram was known in early Tamil and Sanskrit literature as Kanchi or Kachipedu.
 In the Sanskrit the word is split into two: ka and anchi.
 Ka means Brahma and anchi means worship, showing that Kanchi stands for the place where Varadharaja Perumal was worshipped by Brahma.
 Brahma has sculpted Athi Varadhar and worshipped here.
 In Sanskrit the term Kanci means girdle and explanation is given that the city is like a girdle to the earth.
 The earliest Sanskrit inscriptions from the Gupta period (early 4th century-CE to late 5th century-CE) denote the city as Kanchipuram, where King Visnugopa was defeated by Samudragupta.
-Patanjali (150 BCE or 2nd century BCE) refers to the city in his Mahabhasya as Kanchipuraka.
+Patanjali (between 2nd century BCE and 5th century CE) refers to the city in his Mahabhasya as Kanchipuraka.
 The city was referred to by various names like Kanchi, Kanchipedu and Kanchipuram.
 The Pallava inscriptions from (250–355) and the inscriptions of the Chalukya dynasty refer the city as Kanchipura.
 Jaina Kanchi refers to the area around Tiruparutti Kundram.
 During the British rule, the city was known as Conjeevaram and later as Kanchipuram.
 The municipal administration was renamed Kancheepuram, while the district and city retains the name Kanchipuram.

 It finds its mention in Pāṇini's Ashtadhyayi as Kanchi-prastha and in several Puranas.
 It is also one of the seven cities that provides liberation.